dhrithi09/Plasma-Donor-App/README.md

 ![](./AppReadmeFiles/push_changes.png)

 ### 9. Update Local Repository
-###### While working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
-To keep your local copy of the code base updated, you’ll need to sync changes.
+###### While working on a project alongside other contributors, you need to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
+To keep your local copy of the codebase updated, you’ll need to sync changes.
 ###### We’ll first go over configuring a remote for the fork, then syncing the fork.

 ### 10. Configure a Remote for the Fork